Skip to Content

 Known for fast times, Blummenfelt’s impressive splits on the flat Ironman Cozumel course included:

-Validating what’s gone viral as the “Norwegian Method,” Blummenfelt’s training partner Gustav Iden is responsible for the fastest time at the IRONMAN® World Championship in Kailua-Kona in Hawaii.
+Validating what’s gone viral as the “Norwegian Method,” Blummenfelt’s training partner Gustav Iden broke the record for the Kona IRONMAN® World Championship in Kailua-Kona, Hawaii.

-Iden’s mind-blowing time of 7 hours, 40 minutes, and 24 seconds for the difficult course is arguably just as impressive as Blummenfelt’s fastest-ever Ironman time, given the unpredictable conditions on the big island.
+This record has since been broken by Patrick Lange in 2024, but Iden’s blistering time of 7 hours, 40 minutes, and 24 seconds for the difficult course is arguably just as impressive as Blummenfelt’s fastest-ever Ironman time, given the unpredictable conditions on the Big Island.

 Women’s Fastest Ironman Time